 1863, July 1.
 Union troops under Maj.
 Gen. Winfield Scott Hancock marched through Taneytown on route to Gettysburg.

-1863, July.
-Westminster served as main supply depot for Union troops at Gettysburg.
+1863, July 1.
+Union Maj.
+Gen. George G. Meade designated Westminster as main supply depot for Union troops at Gettysburg.

 1863, July 29.
-Union Gen. David McM.
-Gregg's division passed through New Windsor at night on route to Westminster.
+Union Brig.
+Gen. David McM.
+Gregg's division passed through New Windsor at night en route to Westminster.

 1872.
 Union Bridge incorporated.

 McDaniel College, Westminster, Maryland, July 2006.
 Photo by Diane F. Evartt.

 1885, June 2.
 Townshend Cook lynched in Westminster.

 1888.
 Hampstead incorporated.

 1896, July.
 Second Hospital for the Insane of the State of Maryland (now Springfield Hospital Center) opened at Sykesville.

 1897, August 14.
 Carroll County Fair began as annual picnic at Otterdale Schoolhouse near Taneytown.

 1899, Nov.
 Maryland Collegiate Institute founded by Church of the Brethren at Union Bridge.